 Gregory Mirliss, MBA ’19, isn’t your typical MBA.
-When he’s not in class, he works full-time as an engineer, inspecting bridges and tunnels around the country for AECOM, a Fortune 200 multinational engineering firm.
+When not in class, he worked full-time as an engineer, inspecting bridges and tunnels around the country for AECOM, a Fortune 200 multinational engineering firm.
 His job is to ensure that our nation’s infrastructure is safe for the public to drive over, under, and through.
 And we should be glad he’s on the job.

 “I looked at several other schools in the Boston area but never got the feel that I really wanted,” he says.
 “When I spoke to people at Suffolk, they understood what I was looking for and explained how their program was a perfect fit.”

 It was such a good fit, in fact, that even with his busy schedule, Mirliss chose to be president of the Suffolk University Graduate Business Association (SUGBA), which develops business, social, and academic initiatives that support the goals of the University and alumni.
 One of their signature events is the “Lunch with a Leader” series, which brings Boston business executives to network with MBA students over lunch.